robdyke/dotfiles/README.md

 This repository contains scripts that I use to provision my new computers/servers that I use day-to-day.

-Everything you see here has been carefully considered and tested for inclusion.
+I maintain it so that I can be productive within 10 minutes of encountering a new or re-installed PC.

 # General Tools